What's Happening

 Student Prizes 2021/2022

-Posted on: 8 July 2022
+Posted: 8 July 2022

 Each year the students with the best performance in the Entry Level modules and in the BSc (Hons) Astronomy are nominated for a prize.
+This year we have 10 Honours Graduates.
+Congratulations to them all.

 Image of an observatory dome.